rdmueller/rdmueller.github.io/_posts/2018-10-29-sparkling-wine.md

 So today I just thought "hey, you should check the [wine home-page](https://wiki.winehq.org/Ubuntu) and follow these instructions".
 That was a success!

-Now with a Sparx EA 14.1 running on my machine on Ubuntu, expect some updated to docToolchain soo 😎
+Now with a Sparx EA 14.1 running on my machine on Ubuntu, expect some updates to docToolchain soo 😎